Suzanna-Linn/slua/docs/moving-datatypes.md

 ### LSL string

-It is a SLua type string.
+It is an SLua type string.
 We will see about strings in its section below.

 <table><tr><td>
 <pre class="language-lsl"><code class="language-lsl">// strings (LSL)